Anakonda Amazon Cruise Ship Adventure Story

 A recount of a wanderlust traveler on the Anakonda Amazon Cruise Ship.
 Learn about day to day Amazon activities and advice to have a successful trip.

 As an ecologist, the Amazon rainforest was always a destination that constantly drew my attention.
-The amount of biodiversity is unparalleled in wildlife, plants, trees.
-This also goes for the languages and culture hidden away in the forest.
+The amount of biodiversity is unparalleled in wildlife, plants, and trees.
+This also goes for the languages and cultures hidden away in the forest.
 So when I was told that I had the opportunity to take the 5-day Anakonda Amazon cruise ship adventure tour, I died and went to heaven a hundred times.

 Day 1.
 Adventure Begun